opencog/learn/README-Natural.md

 * Replace cosine distance in the clustering algos by the information divergence, as explained in the
   [Graph Models vs. Gradient Descent](https://github.com/opencog/opencog/raw/master/opencog/nlp/learn/learn-lang-diary/skippy.pdf) document.
-There's alreaddy code for computing the divergence;
+There's already code for computing the divergence;
   to get it, just say
 ```
       (define smi (add-symmetric-mi-compute pca))